ligi/ethhub/docs/using-ethereum/wallets/mobile.md

 ### Cons

-* Rely on the security of your mobile device.
+* Rely on the security of your mobile device if not used in combination with a hardware wallet.

 ## Wallets
 * [AlphaWallet](https://alphawallet.com/) - No nonsense ethereum wallet with native dapp support